SIMPLE - Simulating for People

 FenestrationNodeTemperature

-emperature (Float) of Fenestration\'s (usize) node (usize) .e. the order is (Surface Index, Node index, Temperature).
+Temperature (Float) of Fenestration\'s (usize) node (usize) I.e. the order is (Surface Index, Node index, Temperature).

 Output {